top of page

 Small Modular Reactors: Why Big Tech is Betting on Nuclear to Power the AI Era

-Artificial intelligence is advancing at a staggering pace, reshaping industries, economies, and the way society functions.
-But behind every innovation lies a question few outside the energy sector ask: how will we power it all?
+Artificial intelligence is advancing at a staggering pace—reshaping industries, economies, and how society functions.
+But behind every breakthrough lies a question few outside the energy sector ask:

 The New Energy Equation